lee2sman/nosebook/index.md

 # Nosebook

 This is my informal web-based notebook with writing, links, tutorials, ideas, and lists.
 These are not meant to be formal articles or academic writing but instead a blog-like place to share ideas, collect thoughts and to cast speculative ideas.
+There is also a [wiki]({% link wiki/index.md %}).

 <ul>
   {% for post in site.posts %}